 - Harmony (102-106 suite rooms only)

 A key loan is a spare key provided to a resident if they are locked out of their assigned room.
 Residents receive three complimentary key loans per semester.
 For every additional key loan request, the resident will be charged $10 to their student account.

 Residents have four hours from the time they pick up the key to use the key loan.
 After the first four hours, the resident will be charged $5 per day to their student account.
-After four days, the resident will be charged for a lock change: $50 in hard key buildings and $25 for electronic key (Columbia University ID card) buildings.
+After four days, the resident will be charged for a lock change: $50 in hard key buildings and $25 for electronic key (CUID card) buildings.

-A key assist is when a representative from the Hartley Hospitality Desk brings a spare key to a resident’s assigned room for the purpose of granting the resident’s immediate re-entry.
+A key assist is when a representative from Columbia Housing goes to a resident’s assigned room to unlock the door for the purpose of granting the resident immediate re-entry.
 Key assists are used when a resident is unable to pick up a key loan from the Hartley Hospitality Desk for any reason.
 Residents receive one complimentary key assist per semester; for every subsequent key assist, residents will be charged $20 to their student account.
 To request a key assist, call the Hartley Hospitality Desk.

 Removing a Stuck Hard Key from a Lock